pingcap/docs-cn/statistics.md

 >
 > Currently, the automatic update does not record the configuration items input at manual `ANALYZE`.
 Therefore, when you use the `WITH` syntax to control the collecting behavior of `ANALYZE`, you need to manually set scheduled tasks to collect statistics.

-Before TiDB v5.0, when you execute a query, TiDB collects feedback with `feedback-probability` and updates the histogram and Count-Min Sketch based on the feedback. **Since v5.0, this feature is disabled by default, and it is not recommended to enable this feature.
-Since v6.2.0, the configuration item `feedback-probability` is removed.**

 Since TiDB v6.0, TiDB supports using the `KILL` statement to terminate an `ANALYZE` task running in the background.
 If you find that an `ANALYZE` task running in the background consumes a lot of resources and affects your application, you can terminate the `ANALYZE` task by taking the following steps:

 1. Execute the following SQL statement: